CommunityHiQ/Frends.Community.PdfReader/README.md

 # Frends.Community.PdfReader
 Frends task for reading PDF documents.
-Might not work on all PDF files.
+Will not work on all PDF files.

 - [Installing](#installing)
 - [Tasks](#tasks)